List of Green Lanterns: Leezle Pon

 Leezle Pon is a sentient smallpox virus, first mentioned in Green Lantern (vol. 2) #188 (May 1985).
-He defeated the Sinestro Corps viral villain Despotellis at the crux of the Sinestro Corps War when Guy Gardner was discovered to have been infected with the virus.
+He defeated the Sinestro Corps member Despotellis at the crux of the Sinestro Corps War when Guy Gardner was discovered to have been infected with the virus.

 Meadlux

-Sector 1776; First appeared in Green Lantern (vol. 2) #169.
+Sector 1776; first appeared in Green Lantern (vol. 2) #169.

-Medphyl
+Medphyll

 Medphyll (also spelled Medphyl) is a plant-like alien from planet J586 in Sector 586.
+A cyclops, his head resembles a head of broccoli.
 He is known as one of the most skilled Green Lanterns in the Corps and is a faithful friend to Hal Jordan.